 In this section, you’ll learn how to back up Rancher running on any Kubernetes cluster.
-To backup Rancher installed with Docker, refer the instructions for single node backups
+To backup Rancher installed with Docker, refer to the instructions for single node backups.

 The backup-restore operator needs to be installed in the local cluster, and only backs up the Rancher app.
 The backup and restore operations are performed only in the local Kubernetes cluster.

 Note that the rancher-backup operator version 1.x.x is for Rancher v2.5.x.